Rodrigues Mauritius Travel Guide

 Rodrigues' charm lies in its untouched natural beauty and authentic cultural experiences.

-Plan your sightseeing to balance famous landmarks with the island's hidden gems.
+Plan your sightseeing to balance famous landmarks on the island's hidden gems.

-Rodrigues possesses many picturesque scenes for memorable photography.
+Rodrigues features a lot of picturesque scenes for memorable photography.

 Capture the quaint beauty of pastel-colored houses and local street scenes in Rodriguan villages.